nvclas/Flats/README.md

 The plugin uses a permission system to control access to certain commands:

-- `flats.admin` - Permission for administrative commands like creating and deleting areas.
+- `flats.admin` - Permission for administrative commands like creating and deleting flats.

 ## Developer